TRY OUR FREE APP

 In the second series of Fargo, beautician Peggy and her butcher husband Ed try to cover up their hit-and-run killing of a crime family’s youngest son.
 The writers portray Peggy and Ed as an average blue-collar couple swept into a vortex of gang warfare and in-fighting.
 They’re (relative) innocents who are bullied and hunted and brutalized, and when their fight-back finally comes, it’s loaded with righteous rage that will have every viewer cheering them on.

 When you’re planning a piece of writing, pay close attention to your characters’ journeys (economic, social, emotional, romantic).
 Generally, the further the character has to travel, the more powerful the connection with the reader will be.
-If you can take a character from the lowest low to the highest high across the course of a novel, then you’ll have something almost fable-like in its universal appeal to empathy.
+If you can take a character from the lowest low to the highest high throughout the course of a novel, then you’ll have something almost fable-like in its universal appeal to empathy.
 (See Rocky, Slumdog Millionaire, even Scarface.)
 This is also the reason why Die Hard is such a feel-good Christmas classic.
 (Ordinary guy trying to reconnect with his estranged wife becomes an overnight hero.)

 Where to watch?
 Hulu (US), Netflix (UK)